kamalhossan/user-tour-guide/README.txt

 = Can we create multiple tour for multipe page? =

-Yes you can click multiple tour for multiple page.
-Place the correct shortcode to show the correct tour.
+Yes, you can click on multiple tours for multiple pages.
+Place the correct shortcode to display the respective tour.

 = How to add, edit or delete steps? =

-On the User Tour Guide plugin page you have easy access to the tour step management page.
-You can add, update & delete new steps it's very customizatble .
+On the User Tour Guide plugin page, you have easy access to the tour step management page.
+Here, you can add, update, and delete new steps, making it highly customizable.

 = Can I open this tour with custom button? =

-Yes you can show a begin tour button on the fronted for the user.
-User will be able to start the tour from there.
+Yes, you can display a "Begin Tour" button on the frontend for the user.
+Users will be able to start the tour from there.

 == Screenshots ==